survivejs/webpack-book/manuscript/developing_with_webpack/05_enabling_sourcemaps.md

 ## Sourcemaps for Styling

 If you want to enable sourcemaps for styling files, you can achieve this using a query parameter or by setting it through an option.
-Loaders, such as *css-loader*, *sass-loader*, and *less-loader*, accept a `?sourceMap` (i.e, `css-loader?sourceMap`).
+Loaders, such as *css-loader*, *sass-loader*, and *less-loader*, accept a `?sourceMap` (i.e, `css-loader?sourceMap`) flag.

 This isn't without gotchas.
 The *css-loader* documentation notes that relative paths within CSS declarations are known to be buggy and suggests using setting an absolute public path (`output.publicPath`) resolving to the server url.